Completed Park Projects

 Crane Trust Tract Acquisition: (2009):

-Less than 1 acre of land donated to the Rocky Mountain Conservancy and deeded to Rocky Mountain National Park.
+Approximately 1 acre of land donated to the Rocky Mountain Conservancy and deeded to Rocky Mountain National Park.

 McGowan Tract Acquisition (2009):